eezstreet/SWATEliteForce/README.md

 		** Snipers are now available in multiplayer.
 		** New options available for server hosts for voting; see Default.ini for more information

+# FREQUENTLY ASKED QUESTIONS (FAQ) #

+ * How do I install the mod?
+ * How do I use the speech recognition?
+ * What's the difference between "MARK WITH LIGHTSTICK" and "DROP LIGHTSTICK"?
+ * How can I check for traps in multiplayer?
+ * How can I play in Multiplayer?
+Are there any servers?
+ * How can I report a bug?
+ * Why can't I play in Barricaded Suspects, VIP Escort, Smash and Grab, or Rapid Deployment?
+ * Are you going to add AI officers in CAREER CO-OP?
+ * Does this mod work with other mods?
+ * Are there more missions for Extra Missions coming out?

+## HOW DO I INSTALL THE MOD?
+Please read the How to Install section of this README. :)

+## HOW DO I USE THE SPEECH RECOGNITION?
+First, you will need to ensure that your operating system supports Speech Recognition.
+What you'll need is the Microsoft Speech Recognition API, which is available here: https://www.microsoft.com/en-us/download/details.aspx?id=27224
+If your system meets the requirements, the 'Use Speech Recognition' checkbox will be available.
+You can also bind a key to toggle the functionality ingame, which is good when you're speaking for a Let's Play, for example.
+A list of trigger words is provided, starting with Patch 5.1.
+See SpeechCommands.md for more information.

+## WHAT'S THE DIFFERENCE BETWEEN "MARK WITH LIGHTSTICK" AND "DROP LIGHTSTICK"?
+MARK WITH LIGHTSTICK orders the nearest officer to go to the location and drop a lightstick.
+DROP LIGHTSTICK orders the nearest officer to drop a lightstick at their feet.

+## HOW CAN I CHECK FOR TRAPS IN MULTIPLAYER?
+Use the Optiwand, and aim up at the doorknob.
+The AI in singleplayer don't use the optiwand because they're super duper pros at it, and pulling out the optiwand is slower.

+## HOW CAN I PLAY IN MULTIPLAYER?
+ARE THERE ANY SERVERS?
+Please read the How to Play in Multiplayer section of this README. :)

+## HOW CAN I REPORT A BUG?
+The best, and preferred method is to post it directly on our GitHub issues page: https://github.com/eezstreet/SWATEliteForce/issues
+However, since doing so requires a GitHub account, it's not the most desirable option.
+You can also post on the Moddb page, which doesn't require an account.
+Additionally, you can check us out on Discord, and chat with the developers: https://discord.gg/RfujTnF

+## WHY CAN'T I PLAY IN BARRICADED SUSPECTS, VIP ESCORT, SMASH AND GRAB, OR RAPID DEPLOYMENT?
+This mod uses very realistic values for the weapons, and ultimately it doesn't play well in PvP modes for those reasons.
+Personally I would recommend playing these PvP modes on the original SWAT 4, non-TSS, since the PvP balance is as good as it can get.

+## ARE YOU GOING TO ADD AI OFFICERS IN CAREER CO-OP?
+Possibly.

+## DOES THIS MOD WORK WITH OTHER MODS?
+Here's a good list of mods that will generally work out of the box, without any kind of issues:
+- Any kind of custom map, including the Mega Map Pack
+- Any kind of added custom skin
+- Any kind of texture mod, like SWAT 4: GEM

+Here's a good list of mods that will work, with tinkering:
+- The Mega Map Campaign Mod.
+This will work if you don't include the changes to the System folder.
+The maps themselves will work in an All Missions campaign without further modding.
+- SWAT 4: Remake.
+The weapons can be merged into SEF, but this requires some modding knowledge.
+They have a guide somewhere about merging the two mods.
+- Any kind of custom weapon model mod, like Brettskie's M4 mod.
+Again, this will require some modding knowledge but it's possible to merge them.

+Here's a good list of mods that won't work, even with tinkering:
+- Any kind of code mod (11-99 enhancement mod, SSF, ...)
+- SAS mod; the weapons from that mod are included with SEF though.
+- Speech Recognition Improvement; the Speech Recognition feature is available but not all of the commands from that mod are present.

+## ARE THERE MORE MISSIONS FOR EXTRA MISSIONS COMING OUT?
+Yes!
+There are two more confirmed missions in Extra Missions: Brewer County Courthouse and Enverstar Power Plant.
+On top of that, we are gathering suggestions for custom maps.

 # KNOWN ISSUES #
   * Yes, the game is HARD AS NAILS.
 It's supposed to be.
 It's a police simulator and meant to train SWAT operators.
   * If you're missing equipment in Singleplayer, note that you need to unlock it first.